 a.
 Division staff must prepare the formal statement of charges within 30 days of the board’s order or the expiration of the consent agreement acceptance deadline unless extended for good cause.

 b.
-Formal disciplinary proceedings are initiated when the formal statement of charges is issued.
+Disciplinary proceedings are initiated when the formal statement of charges is issued.

 (1) The formal statement of charges is issued when signed and dated by the board chair.